Best canals in Amsterdam

 Actually it is nice to see at least two: one of them from Prinsengracht to Lijnbaansgracht and another one back from Lijnbaansgracht to Prinsengracht.

-Last but not least, there’s one question still open: what canal is the most beautiful of all Jordaan canals?
+Last but not least, there’s one question still open: what canal is the most beautiful canal of the Jordaan area?
 I’m going for Bloemgracht (translated: Flower Canal), starting closely to the Westerkerk with an interesting mixture of large and small houses and a couple of nicely flower decorated bridges.

 4. Entrepotdok: French storage houses facing African wildlife